InternetMaximalism/intmax2-mining-cli/v1-cli/README.md

 Q: Is this process self-custodial?
 A: Yes, but the contract is currently upgradable.
 The Intmax team plans to relinquish this ability soon.

-Q: What if I need to stop mining?
-A: Use the Shutdown mode to safely recover your funds and claim rewards.

 Q: How much can I earn?
 A: Earnings vary based on your contribution and overall network activity.